3nvy/Ingress-Map-Coordinates-Exporter/README.md

 ## Exporting

-Once you have the selected area marked, press the **Exoort Coords** button
+Once you have the selected area marked, press the **Export Coords** button

 ![](images/4.png)